RealityRipple/EmoteWall/CONFIG.md

   * `duplicates`
     *A boolean or integer to toggle duplicate emotes per message.*
+    > **NOTE**: If you use a threshold rate (`"cfg.emote.threshold"`), this duplicate limit applies to how many emotes will count toward the threshold, rather than how many will be shown.
      - [ ] If `true`, every emote posted in chat will be shown.
      - [ ] If `false`, only one of each emote per message will be shown.
      - [ ] If `greater than 1`, sets the maximum number of identical emotes shown from any message.